Product Pricing Calculator

 Direct expenses include costs that are directly related to the product.
 Fuel, transport, delivery, loading, packaging, labor, electricity, gas, storage, repair, cleaning, and preparation all affect the real cost.
 By themselves, these costs may seem small, but they can add up to change the safe selling price by a large amount.

 The calculator adds the direct expenses to the purchase price and distributes them to the quantity.
 This gives you a direct cost per unit and a more honest product cost post-preparation.
-And it helps you to see what small costs quietly reduce your profit.
+It also shows you which small costs quietly reduce your profit.

 Include monthly overhead costs before calculating profit

-Overhead takes care of the monthly expenses, like rent for the shop, staff wages, internet, phone bills, electricity, gas, maintenance, marketing, subscriptions, and other business expenses.
+Overhead covers the monthly running costs, like rent for the shop, staff wages, internet, phone bills, electricity, gas, maintenance, marketing, subscriptions, and other business expenses.
 While these costs don’t always go to one product, they still have to be paid from sales.
 Ignoring overhead, your price might cover the product, but not the business.

 The formula is straightforward.
 Overhead per unit = Total overhead per month / Expected units sold per month.
-If your monthly expenses are high or your sales volume is low, each product has to do more.
+If your monthly expenses are high or your sales volume is low, each product must carry a larger share of those costs.
 Use the Salary Calculator if staff cost planning influences your monthly overhead estimate.

 Handle Fees Based on Selling Price

-Selling fees such as marketplace commission, payment gateway fees, card fees, bank fees, returns allowances, and the like will very often depend on the final selling price.
+Selling fees such as marketplace commission, payment gateway fees, card fees, bank fees, and return allowances will very often depend on the final selling price.
 That means you can’t calculate them based on cost alone.
 The price on the fee changes as the fee changes.
 You need a reliable pricing tool to price the fee correctly.

-This calculator assumes that percentage-based fees are equivalent to selling price-based fees.
-This approach makes the target margin and fixed profit results more robust.
-This prevents the common mistake of adding fees to the cost once and ignoring the fee’s growth when the product is sold at a higher price.
+For the purposes of this calculator, percentage-based fees are a percentage of the final selling price, not the cost.
+This approach provides more stability to the target margin and fixed profit outcomes.
+This prevents the common mistake of adding fees to the price once and ignoring the fee’s growth as the product is sold at a higher price.

 Margin vs Markup Explained Clearly

 Markup and margin are not the same thing.
 Markup is cost plus profit.
 Margin is profit divided by selling price.
-A product that costs 100 and sells for 150 has a 50% markup.
-The profit margin is 33.33%.
+A product that costs 100 and sells for 150 has a markup of 50% and a profit margin of 33.33%.
 Mixing these two numbers can make a seller think a price is healthier than it is.

 Fortunately, if you want to add a percentage to the cost, use the markup.
 Margin allows you to see how much of the selling price is profit.
 The product pricing calculator shows both numbers so you can speak the language of cost-plus pricing and profit at the same time.